Shopify/node-themekit/README.md

 $ shopify-themekit <args>
 ```

 This CLI component of this package is intended to be used with NPM scripts.
-It functions exactly the same as If you plan on using the command line interface heavily, please refer to [the original Theme Kit repository](http://shopify.github.io/themekit).
+It functions exactly the same as the original Theme Kit binary.
+If you plan on using the command line interface heavily, please refer to [the original Theme Kit repository](http://shopify.github.io/themekit).

 ## License